Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Horseback ride through vineyards

 Try something new and ride through the breathtaking Temecula Valley vineyards by horseback.
-For those looking for fresh air and things to do in Temecula that are more unique, Wine Country Trails by Horseback is unmatched.
+For those looking for fresh air and unique activities, Wine Country Trails by Horseback is unmatched.

 I highly recommend the sunset rides, but they also offer a variety of timeframes and daily rides great for singles, couples, and groups.
 Don’t miss a unique opportunity to go horseback riding in Wine Country with seasoned tour guides while getting the rare chance to go behind the scenes of a winery on outback rugged terrain.